 The goal isn’t to replace human creativity but to enhance it, make it more sophisticated, and take it to the next level.

-Marketing leaders have similar challenges when it comes to delivering the right message at the right time to the right customer, and that’s where AI language technologies such as natural language processing (NLP), natural language understanding (NLU), and natural language generation (NLG) come into play.
+Marketing leaders are constantly challenged with delivering the right message at the right time to the right customer, and that’s where AI language technologies such as natural language processing (NLP), natural language understanding (NLU), and natural language generation (NLG) come into play.

 Essentially, NLP algorithms are the text or voice input “readers,” while NLU and NLG are the “understanding” and “writing” components, respectively.
 Everything starts with NLP and then flows into increasing levels of the nuanced complexity that is human communication.